sostenuto95/datascience/README.md

 Here is where I store my database related projects

-Data are managed, processed and analysised in Spreedsheet, BigQuery(SQL) and posit Cloud(R).
+Data are managed, processed and analysised in Spreedsheet, BigQuery(SQL) and Posit Cloud(R).